CloudTestDrive/EventLabs/AppDev/dbcs-create/README.md

 When you create database deployments, Database Cloud Service creates compute nodes to host the database, using computing and storage resources provided by Oracle Compute Cloud Service.
 Additionally, it provides access to the compute nodes (and thus to the database) using networking resources provided by Oracle Compute Cloud Service.

 ### About this tutorial ###
-This tutorial demonstrates how to create a Database Cloud Service using the PaaS Cloud Console user interface, but running on "OCI", Oracle's second generation Infrastructure.
+This tutorial demonstrates how to create a Database Cloud Service using the PaaS Cloud Console user interface, running on "OCI", Oracle's second generation Infrastructure.
 This ensures we can later use this database to launch a Java Cloud which needs a DB of this type as a prerequisite.

 ### Prerequisites ###